 Supplementary material

-S1: Clay samples
+S1.
+Clay samples

 Table S1 gives a short description of the raw material samples collected for this study.
 Figure S1 presents the plot of the clay samples when projected onto the PCA biplot carried out in this analysis.
 Note that the clay samples are only supplementary individuals and therefore do not impact the PCA analysis.